SchneeHertz/node-edge-tts/README.md

 # node-edge-tts

-node-edge-tts is a module that using Microsoft Edge's online TTS (Text-to-Speech) service on the Node.js
+node-edge-tts is a module that utilizes Microsoft Edge's online TTS (Text-to-Speech) service on Node.js

 ## Installation